SimonBiggs/electronfactors/README.md

 #### Other options for Windows
 My code currently successfully builds on [Travis Cl](https://travis-ci.org/SimonBiggs/electronfactors) under Python 3.4 and Python 3.5 only.

-If you have a different version of python to this I have successfully got my code up and running within the "Portable Python distribution", [WinPython](https://github.com/winpython/winpython/releases/tag/1.2.20151029).
+If you have a different version of python I have successfully got my code up and running within the "Portable Python distribution", [WinPython](https://github.com/winpython/winpython/releases/tag/1.2.20151029).
 This allows you to run Python 3.4 in a stand alone environment, with the scipy stack built in, without having to affect your current python distribution.

 The only requirements is that descartes, electronfactors, and shapely are also installed as given in the previous section.
 To install these use the shortcuts within the WinPython directory to open either the console, winpython control panel, or qtconsole, to install in the WinPython environment.